siewla/Project/postmortem.md

 ## Code and Code Design

 ### What in my code and program design in the project would I do differently next time?
 - To use class or prototype, this seems to be more structured than my current code even though I have made it modular by levels, it is not fully refactored.
-I wrote like to make my html code modular as well, but I not sure how that possible.
+I would like to make my html code modular as well, but I not sure how that possible.

 ### What in my code and program design in the project went well?
 Is there anything I would do the same next time?’
 - Modular the files, as this helps in term of debugging.